jesustoachild/tuya_generic_thermostat/README.md

 - **Separate User-Defined Target Temperatures and AC Operating Temperatures**: Allows setting separate user-defined target temperatures and operating temperatures for the air conditioner.
 For example, if the target room temperature is set to 24°C, the air conditioner can cool to 22°C to reach the target temperature more quickly.

 - **Tuya API Integration**: Supports Tuya API calls with automatic reconnection in case of failure, ensuring reliable communication with the Tuya cloud.
 Note: This code is configured to work with Tuya's China server.
-If you are in other countries or regions, please replace the API URL in `api_x.py` from `https://openapi.tuyacn.com` to the appropriate data center URL for your location.
+If you are in other countries or regions, please replace the API URL in `api_x.py` from <span style="color:red;">https://openapi.tuyacn.com</span> to the appropriate data center URL for your location.

 **中文**: